ashim-karki/Planetary-Simulation/README.md

 Key Q - Reset the Camera <br/>
 Key C - Clear Screen <br/>

-Thanks to the github OggyP/gravitySim for the huge help in our project
+Thanks to the github OggyP/gravitySim for the huge help in our project.